-Qualitative Data Analysis Software Options
+Qualitative Data Analysis Software Options | Map and Data Library

 UofT currently subscribes to the latest few versions of NVivo.
 Consult our NVivo software license page to request a license key.
 Consult our getting started guide for NVivo or our for tutorials, resources, and workshop recordings to help you get started using the software.
+We also provide access to MAXQDA on some of our library computers and have a getting started guide for MAXQDA.

 However, there are a number of other alternatives you can also consider; however you will need to purchase your own copy (except for Taguette):